jayson-doty/azure-active-directory-lab/README.md

 ## 🔒 Client VM Integration & Authentication Testing

 ### 1. DNS Configuration
-Before joining the domain, the network interface of **CLIENT01** was configured to point directly to **DC01**'s static private IP as its **Preferred DNS Server**.
-Without this step, the client would be unable to locate the domain controller's SRV records.
+Prior to adding the client to the domain, the network adapter of **CLIENT01** was configured to refer to the static private IP address of **DC01** as its **Preferred DNS Server**.
+Otherwise, the client will not be able to find the domain controller's SRV records.

 ### 2. Domain Joining
-*   Navigated to **Settings → System → About** on **CLIENT01** and selected **Join a domain**.
+*   Went into **Settings → System → About** from **CLIENT01** and clicked on **Join a domain**.
-*   Specified `lab.local` as the target domain, authenticated using domain administrator credentials, and completed the required system reboot.
+*   Entered `lab.local` as the desired domain, used the credentials for the domain administrator, and performed a system reboot.
-*   Once joined, verified that **CLIENT01**'s computer object automatically populated in the default Active Directory **Computers** container.
+*   After joining, checked whether the computer object of **CLIENT01** had been automatically added to the **Computers** container in Active Directory.

 ### 3. Remote Desktop Access Delegation
-To test client-side authentication via Remote Desktop Protocol (RDP) using standard non-administrative domain credentials, the AD groups were added to the client machine's local security group:
+For testing client-side authentication with Remote Desktop Protocol (RDP), which uses regular domain user credentials, the AD groups were put into the following client-side security group:

 ```powershell
 # Grant RDP rights to Domain Security Groups on CLIENT01